wp-plugins/cp-contact-form-with-paypal/README.txt

 A:  First check if you are testing the PayPal form on a local website or in an online website.
 Note you should test this feature into an online website (local websites cannot receive PayPal IPN connections).

-After that initial verification, please check if the payment is marked as "Pending" on the seller PayPal account.
+After that initial verification, please check if the IPN notifications are enabled at your PayPal account.
+Check also the IPN logs at your PayPal account to confirm if are being received.

-If the payment is "pending" PayPal won't send the IPN notification to the website to mark the payment as completed.
-A pending PayPal payment means that the transaction hasn't been completed and can be cancelled by the buyer.

-The PayPal payment may be pending for one of the following reasons:

-* The seller PayPal account isn't configured to accept the payments automatically in the selected currency
-* The seller email isn't linked to a PayPal account
-* ... or the seller PayPal account isn't allowed to receive payments

 = Q: I'm not receiving the emails after PayPal payment. =